 Vertical-slice VR prototype with multiple endings

-Constructed narrative premise - designing and advocating for all story-related aspects of the game
+Constructed narrative premise, designing and advocating for all story-related elements of the game

 Wrote all dialogue

 Advocated visual storytelling for a compelling and immersive experience in VR